joshdean814/sop-blank-fill-game/README.md

 # sop-blank-fill-game
 ### Permissions
 Created by Josh Dean [u1313908] for Writing 3014 SOP Project.
-Use without permission or for a nonintended purpose is not allowed.
+Use without permission or for a nonintended purpose is strictly prohibited.

 Last Edited: **10/21/2023**